Lay the foundation for your startup with the right business funding

 Nothing helps your funding like smarter cash management.
 One way to better manage your funds is through a cash management account (CMA).
 A CMA is essentially an umbrella account that takes the place of numerous financial accounts at once.
 For example, your CMA could give you the functionality of a business checking account, business savings, and even an investment account all in one.

-If you want to start a CMA to simplify your banking, the Brex Cash account provides a credit card and streamlined cash management.
+If you want to start a CMA to make it easier to manage your finances, the Brex Cash account provides a credit card and streamlined cash management.

 The right funding for you